 After that period has expired, vegetative roofs should receive maintenance from trained personnel at least twice a year, notes WBDG.
 If untrained people perform maintenance, manufacturers are likely to void any warranties.

-Justin Feit (email@example.com) is Associate Editor for BUILDINGS.
+Justin Feit was an associate editor for BUILDINGS.